-Post-MSN certificates are available for each Nurse Practitioner and Clinical Nurse Specialist track for applicants who already hold an MSN degree or higher in Nursing.
+Post-master's graduate certificates are available for each advanced practice (APRN) track for applicants who already hold an MSN degree or higher in nursing.

-For information concerning this program of study, email nuadmit@iu.edu, or telephone (317) 274-2806, or visit nursing.iu.edu
+For information concerning this program of study, email nuadmit@iu.edu, or telephone (317) 278-7078, or visit our website here.